Exploring Why Motherboards Are Green and the Secrets Behind PCB Colors

 Placing components on a green motherboard

-Typically, motherboards are partially green.
-The resin’s outer covering (or solder mask) is the culprit responsible for the famous shade.
 In truth, solder masks are hardened resins with colored pigments.
 Hence, most manufacturers apply these solder-resist oils on the board like silkscreens, causing the board to adopt the classic green.

 Solder masks are crucial for protecting electronic traces and saving the actual core.
 For instance, a standard FR-4 circuit board has a plain, yellow color.
-Moreover, solder masks can accommodate various colors like blue, black, yellow, and white.

-They may come in more exotic colors like matte, orange, purple, pink, or mixed colors.
+They may come in exotic colors like matte, orange, purple, pink, or mixed colors.
 So, why is green the most popular?
-Here are some significant reasons:

 Green is Perfect for Countering Visual Fatigue and Eases Inspections

-Green motherboard with high contrast
+The Green motherboard with high-contrast

-The Green motherboard with high contrast
+The Green motherboard with high-contrast

-Early fabrication days suffered many technological restrictions causing workers to inspect the motherboards manually.
+Early fabrication days suffered many technological restrictions, causing workers to inspect the motherboards manually.

-But struggling to examine tiny circuits induces fatigue.
+Struggling to examine tiny circuits induces fatigue.
 So, psychologists and neurologists discovered that the green wavelengths were more relaxing and reduced fatigue.

 In addition, scientists also found that human eyes are more sensitive to green light.
-As a result, it’s easy and quick to detect any errors on the PCB’s external layers.
+As a result, it’s easy and quick to detect errors on the PCB’s external layers.

 Green Solder Masks have Superior Properties.